DharanSJIT/AI_learning_website/README.md

 🌐 Live Demo
 👉 AI Learning Hub

-🎯 Key Highlights

-🚀 AI-Powered Learning Hub is an all-in-one platform built with React + TailwindCSS.
-🎓 Explore curated resources from YouTube, Udemy, Coursera, GitHub, Medium & Dev.to.
-❓ Create and attempt AI-powered quizzes tailored to any chosen topic.
-📊 Track progress, manage notes, and enhance learning with interactive tools.
-🌙 Responsive, modern, and optimized with dark/light mode support.

 🤝 Contributing
 We welcome contributions!
 Please feel free to submit a Pull Request.

 Fork the project

 Create your feature branch (git checkout -b feature/AmazingFeature) Commit
 Push to the branch (git push origin feature/AmazingFeature)